-I hope that you will take courage, find inspiration and discover the fun and joy in learning with your children or students…all while boosting their skills and confidence.
+No matter where you are in your journey, my wish for you is to take courage, find inspiration and discover the fun and joy in learning with your children.

 A: I absolutely love my job as an OT!
 What I like best is being able to create play-based activities with just the right amount of challenge to help a child achieve the next level of success.